tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 To repeat the analysis of the TL;DR above:
 - The runs where we are only reading data (lines 1-6 for ACS and lines 23-28 for Azure Disk) show 3.261 GB read in an hour for the ACS solution and 4.512 GB read in an hour for the Azure Disk based solution.
 That means 59.365 IOPS for ACS and 82.138 IOPS for Azure Disk.
 To put that into perspective, those are astronomical numbers, almost certainly heavily influenced by caching and [bursting][bursting].
 Or something is wrong with my setup, which certainly also could be the case.
 If anyone has ideas, please let me know.
 - When we only write data (lines 8-13 for ACS, lines 30-35 for Azure Disk), we get 452 GB for ACS and 109 GB for Azure Disks, which means 8.228 IOPS for ACS and 1.984 IOPS for Azure Disks.
 Still impressive numbers, but somewhat more expected.
-The fact that ACS is able to provide more than 4 times more performance if we look at IOPS is more than I would have expected, but I ran this multiple times, so it seems to be solid.
+The fact that ACS can provide more than 4 times more performance if we look at IOPS is more than I would have expected, but I ran this multiple times, so it appears to be solid.
 - The last type of runs where we read and write data at a 50/50 ratio (lines 15-21 for ACS and lines 37-43 for Azure Disk) show 453 GB read / 452 GB written for ACS, and only 7.184 MB read / 7.175 MB write.
-Notice the difference between GB for ACS and MB for Azure Disk!.
+Notice the difference between GB for ACS and MB for Azure Disk!
 This means 8.247 read IOPS / 8.228 write IOPS for ACS vs. 128 read IOPS / 128 write IOPS for Azure Disks.
 This is completely out of proportion, again maybe because the Azure Disk could no longer burst or indeed a vastly superior performance for ACS, I am honestly not sure.
 But again, I ran this multiple times with comparable results.

 Keep in mind that IOPS are a nice metric for storage devices, but don't always translate to real-life performance of your storage solution.
 Which is why I went into my second test scenario as follows.

 ## The details: Getting "real-life" execution times with bacpac restores
 As mentioned in the TL;DR, the main resource-intensive workload for me on AKS are MS SQL Servers working on Business Central databases.
 And the "killer" scenario comes up when we have to get a Business Central Online export - technically a .bacpac file - and restore that.
-The runtimes are insanely long even for small databases, so we first convert them from .bacpac to .bak, which means we restore the .bacpac to a database and the create a backup of that database as .bak.
+The runtimes are insanely long even for small databases, so we first convert them from .bacpac to .bak, which means we restore the .bacpac to a database and then create a backup of that database as .bak.
 As I suspected that at least some of those very long runtimes are I/O bound, I decided to use that as my second, "real-life" scenario.

 Because I knew that I would look at very long runtimes, I decided to use a somewhat different approach: This time I used two pods, one with a container using an ACS volume and one with a container using an Azure Disk volume.
 They look like this: